Ah, Florida. The land of sun tans, perfect bodies, and…extreme heat.

 Higher R-value = less HVAC use = lower energy costs

 Total payback of your new roof usually occurs in less than ten years through savings in heating and cooling costs.

 However, since Florida is always hot, the payback period can be shorter, closer to 5-7 years.

-NOTE: There are several variables when determining payback period, including the size of your building, hours of operation, building operations, if your roof requires tear off, and much more.
+Note: There are several variables when determining the payback period, including the size of your building, hours of operation, building operations, if your roof requires tear-off, and much more.